Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 Once you've got your theme upload, all you have to do is “activate” the theme and then you can start setting up your freelance writer website.

-Setting Up Your Freelance Writer Website
+How to Set Up Your Freelance Writer Website and Portfolio

 After installing your theme, you'll need to create your pages and write your copy.
 Here are some basic pages to include on your freelance writer website.